anshika-kashyap/revenue-optimization/README.md

 ## Overview
 - Project Name: Revenue Optimization
 - Project Focus: Descriptive and Prescriptive Data Analysis
-- Project Goal: To understand historical data and give insights and suggestions for future based on it.
+- Project Goal: To understand historical data and give insights and recommendations for future based on it.
 - Data Source: [Kaggle](https://www.kaggle.com/datasets/himelsarder/coffee-shop-daily-revenue-prediction-dataset)

 ## Tools Used